Asoka Girihagama

-Asoka Girihagama is the current Sri Lankan Ambassador to Canada.
+Asoka Girihagama, Madukande Asoka Kumara Girihagama, is the former Sri Lankan Ambassador to Canada.
 Prior to the appointment he was the Ambassador to Oman and a Director General for the Sri Lanka Overseas Service.

+Tenure

+In June 2019, Canadian MPs unanimously supported a motion calling for an independent investigation into genocide claims, which Girihagama publicly rejected, asserting that Sri Lanka had already addressed these issues through the UN.
+He characterized his role as challenging, particularly in convincing Canadian leaders of the absence of genocide in Sri Lanka.